 It is important to read the fine print when taking out pet insurance to understand what exactly your pet is covered for.
 There are a variety of pet insurance policies and it is imperative you pick the right type of cover for your pet, particularly as some breeds are more susceptible to certain illnesses or conditions than others.

 Depending on your pet insurance policy, you are typically covered for:

 - Death and euthanasia - some policies pay out in the event of your pet's death.
 Individual policies may also cover euthanasia and cremation.
 There may be an age limit on when you can claim.

-A typical policy will not cover you for the following:
+A typical pet insurance policy will not cover you for the following: